shoma-mano/shoma-mano/README.md

 ### Hi there 👋
 I like OSS.
-I'm still learning, but I want to contribute more OSS.
+I'm still learning, but I want to contribute more OSS in the future.

 repositories list I have contributed to
 - [prismix](https://github.com/jamiepine/prismix)